 - Bottom mounted fan – requires tray rotation for even drying and makes cleanup job harder

-- Includes only 1 fruit roll-up sheet, and extras are usually unavailable
+- Includes only 1 fruit roll-up sheet

 - No mesh inserts available – you have to improvise